Large Breasts Breastfeeding Problems

-When baby isn’t latched on correctly mom will suffer from
+If a baby is not latched on correctly, a mom might suffer from

-Make sure baby has a large portion of the areola in his mouth.
+Ensure that your baby has the whole nipple and a large portion of the areola in his/her mouth.

-- Moms with large breasts sometimes find it easier lying down while
+- As a mother with large breasts, you might find it easier lying down while

 - The football hold position,

-as shown in the picture on your right, has also been used successfully by moms with bigger breasts.
+as shown in the picture, has been used successfully by moms with bigger breasts.
 Baby is held under your arm.

 - Get a lactation consultant to help you with the first few latches.

-- A rolled towel underneath the boob can support it and keep it up when mom is sitting while breastfeeding.
+- A rolled towel underneath the breast, can support it and keep it up, when you are sitting while breastfeeding.

-- If baby struggles with latching, milk can be
+- If your baby struggles with latching, milk can be

-while baby is learning to latch onto the breast.
-Remember that pumping
+while your baby is learning to latch onto the breast.

 of your hand under your breast and your thumb on top.
 Make sure that